programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 baseMap
 ```

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-05.png" alt="The map colorized with log-values, but with a scale that shows non-log values" caption="Figure 5.
-The map colorized with a log-scale, but with non-log values on the scale." %}
+The map colorized with a log scale, with non-log values on the scale." %}

 Note that the log values on the scale have been converted to the original (non-log) values.
-While the bins are equal size their values increase exponentially.
+Although the bins are back to equal size, their values now increase exponentially.

-## **Normalizing** Population Data
+## Normalizing Population Data

-This map demonstrates a common characteristic of choropleth maps: the data tends to correlate closely with population centers.
-The counties with the largest number of police killings of civilians are those with large populations (Los Angeles, CA; Cook, IL; Dade, FL; etc.)

-The same issue would arise for maps showing ocurrences of swine flu (correlated with hog farms), corn leaf blight (correlated with regions that grow corn), etc.
+This map (Figure 5) demonstrates a common characteristic of urban maps: the data tends to correlate closely with population centers.
+The counties with the largest number of police killings of civilians are those with large populations (Los Angeles, CA; Cook, IL; Dade, FL; etc.).
+The same trend would arise for maps showing ocurrences of swine flu (correlated with hog farms), corn leaf blight (correlated with regions that grow corn), etc.

-This is why choropleth maps often do not visualize *values* (that is, raw numbers).
-Instead, they visual *ratios* (the number of cases per 100,000 population).
-Converting the data from values to ratios is called **normalizing** data.
+This is why choropleth maps are often better when they visual ratios rather than raw values: for example, the number of cases per 100,000 population.
+Converting the data from values to ratios is called 'normalizing' data.

 ### Get county-level population statistics

-To normalize the population data, you need a dataset that includes county-by-county population statistics, with, ideally, a FIPS code.
+To normalize the population data, your dataset needs to include county-by-county population statistics.

-The [US Census Bureau](https://www.census.gov/) has a huge number of [datasets](https://www.census.gov/data/datasets.html) that it provides the public.
-Looking through the available datasets, the [documentation](https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/counties/totals/co-est2019-alldata.pdf) for the **co_est2019-alldata.csv** shows that it has the needed information.
-Pandas' `.read_csv()` method allows the user to specify which columns to import.
-In this case, you need only the columns for `STATE`,`COUNTY`, and `POPESTIMATE2019`.
-(I selected 2019 because the *Post*'s data extends from 2015 to present; 2019 is roughly in the middle of that time frame).
+Looking through the available [US Census Bureau datasets](https://www.census.gov/data/datasets.html), I found that the [co_est2019-alldata.csv](https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/counties/totals/co-est2019-alldata.csv) contains this [information](https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/counties/totals/co-est2019-alldata.pdf).
+Pandas' `.read_csv()` method allows you to specify which columns to import with the `usecols` parameter.
+In this case, you only need `STATE`,`COUNTY`, and `POPESTIMATE2019` (I selected 2019 because the *Post*'s data extends from 2015 to present; 2019 is roughly in the middle of that time frame).

-> Note: Depending on the research question / goal, it may be problematic to group several years of data together -- the *Fatal Force* data used in this lesson starts in 2015 and continues to 2024 -- but to consider population data from a single year.
-For some counties, there may have been significant population shifts over this decade.
-Thus, it might be more methodologically sound to analyze this annually or to find the mean value of each county's population over the years studied to use as the denominator in the calculation below.
-Finding the mean value for the population of each county would not be difficult, but for the purpose of this lesson it seems unnecessarily complex.
+Note: Depending on the research question/goal, it may be problematic to group several years of data together: there may have been significant population shifts over this decade in certain counties.
+Thus, it might be more methodologically sound to analyze data annually or to find the mean value of each county's population over the years studied to use as the denominator in the calculation below.
+Finding the mean value for the population of each county would not be difficult, but seems unnecessary for the purpose of this lesson.

-Rather than loading the full database, Pandas allows us to specify specific columns to include with the `usecols` parameter.
-(Note that this file does not use the very common `utf-8` encoding scheme; I needed to specify the `"ISO-8859-1"` to avoid an `UnicodeDecodeError`.)

 ```python
 #url = 'https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/counties/totals/co-est2019-alldata.csv'